BNSC1/android-notes/README.md

 `finalize()` is invoked to perform cleaning up before being garbage collected, deprecated in Java 9 as it can lead to unexpected behavior

+Advantages of making an object final:
+- ensuring it is never changed after initialization
+- making it thread safe
+- allows JVM to optimize it

 ### Coroutines

 Kotlin Coroutines: enables writing in synchronous way, while the code actually runs asynchronously and concurrently